HippoEug/HackTheBox/Machines (Easy)/Arctic.md

 We start a HTTP Server serving the `jsp_shell.jsp` payload.
 Afterwards, we scheduled a task, to download the payload from our HTTP Server, and save it in one of the file mappings, `C:\ColdFusion8\wwwroot\CFIDE\jsp_shell.jsp`.
 We start a nc listener, and ran our `jsp_shell.jsp` by navigating to `http://10.10.10.11:8500/CFIDE/jsp_shell.jsp` on our browser.
 We got into a regular shell, and got our first user flag here.

 ### 9. Privilege Escalation
+To privilege escalate, we choose to get a meterpreter shell to make things easier.
+We create a meterpreter reverse shell with msfvenom, host it on our Python HTTP Server.
+We then use our regular shell we got from earlier to download the meterpreter shell with `certutil.exe`.

+After setting a `multi/handler` to listen for the meterpreter connection, we run our meterpreter payload, and got a meterpreter shell successfully.
+Since `getsystem` did not work, we use `recon/local_exploit_sugester` to find exploits to privilege escalate.

+Trying `ms10_092_schelevator` worked, we got system rights and the system flag.

 # Attack
 ## 1. NMAP